 In addition, many agencies in this area use HMIS to keep computerized case records.
 This information may be provided to other HMIS participating agencies.
 The information you may agree to allow us to collect and share includes: basic identifying demographic data, such as name, address, phone number and birth date; the nature of your situation and the services and referrals you receive from this agency.
 This information is known as your Protected Personal Information or PPI.
 All agencies using the HMIS share their data with other participating agencies, with the exception of Blind Service Providers.
 These blind agencies serve specific protected client populations, such as domestic abuse, sexual abuse, HIV/AIDS, alcohol and/or substance abuse, and mental health, and do not share client information.

-GENERALLY, all personal information we maintain is covered by this policy.
+Generally, all personal information we maintain is covered by this policy.
 Generally, your personal information will only be used by this agency and other agencies to which you are referred for services.

 Information shared with other HMIS agencies helps us to better serve our clients, to coordinate client services, and to better understand the number of individuals who need services from more than one agency.
-This may help us to meet your needs and the needs of others in our community by allowing us to develop new and more efficient programs.
+This may help us to meet your needs and then needs of others in our community by allowing us to develop new and more efficient programs.
 Sharing information can also help us to make referrals more easily and may reduce the amount of paperwork.

 Maintaining the privacy and safety of those using our services is very important to us.
 Information gathered about you is personal and private.
 We collect information only when appropriate to provide services, manage our organization, or as required by law.